I am usually not a fan of tours except walking tours that help me get orientated in a new city.

-Let me get this out of the way first.
-I am not big on tours except for walking tours that help me get orientated in a new city.
-But I thought this tour would be the best way for my daughter and me to see Monet’s Gardens because we were on limited time.
-And let’s face it I was travelling with a 14 (almost 15 going on 50!) year old, and I wanted things to be as stress-free and streamlined as possible with no room for angst.
+I thought this tour to Monet’s Gardens would be a good way for my daughter and me to see Monet’s Gardens.
+We had limited time and if I’m honest, travelling with a 14 (almost 15 going on 50!) year old, and I wanted things to be as stress-free and streamlined as possible with no room for angst.

-As it turned out it was one of the best days we have spent together and created some wonderful memories for us.
+Overall it was one of the best days we spent together during our trip to Europe.
+It created treasured memories for us both.

-But this post is not about this tour company.
-I think whatever company you use it will be great and you can hire bikes yourself, so I think I would take that option next time.
+But this post is not about the tour company.
+I think whatever company you use it will be great and you can hire bikes yourself, so I would take that option next time.
+Or catch the bus.

-The day started at Gare Saint-Lazare one of Paris’ large train terminals.
-It is worthwhile taking some time here to admire the architecture.
+The day started at Gare Saint-Lazare, one of Paris’ large train terminals.
+Take some time here to admire the architecture.
 Monet himself captured its beauty in his paintings.

 The train to Vernon runs every hour or two and only takes 45 minutes.
 From Vernon, you can easily make your way to Giverny, but I will cover that soon.

 We were warned by our tour leader to keep a close eye on the time.
-He told us that if you missed the stop in Vernon it is tough to return and particularly if you are travelling with a group, you would not be able to find them once you did.
+He told us that if we missed the stop in Vernon, it is tough to return and if you are travelling with a group, you would not be able to catch them up once you did.
 So he suggested that any bathroom breaks should be made early in the trip.

-A call to the conductor that I had been located left me red faced with embarrassment, and that was before I even saw my teenage daughter.
+I was left red-faced with embarrassment, and that was before I even saw my teenage daughter.

-I don’t even want to describe the look on her face, or the disdain in her voice as she flung my handbag at me.
+I cannot describe the look on her face, or the disdain in her voice as she flung my handbag at me.
 I am glad the wrath of a mortified teenager is behind me.
-That wasn’t pretty I can tell you!
+It wasn’t pretty I can tell you!

-And the tour leader was not happy with me either.
-I think I gave the poor man a heart attack.
+The tour leader was not happy with me either; I think I gave the poor man a heart attack.

-So unlike me, you should reach Vernon without incident.
-Once there, I would suggest you take a look around before heading to Giverny.
+Unlike me, you should reach Vernon without incident.
+Once there, I suggest you look around the town before heading to Giverny.

-There are a number of ways you can get to Giverny from Vernon.
+There are some ways you can get to Giverny from Vernon.

 Shuttle buses depart every 15 minutes directly from the train station.
 A round trip will cost €8 per person.

-You can also walk to Giverny, taking you around an hour.
+You can also walk to Giverny, taking around an hour.

-But what really caught our eye was the mouth-watering window displays of cakes, and pastries and other sweet, tasty delights that left you drooling.
 Seriously, this is not the time to be on a diet, and if you have dietary restrictions, it will be difficult because these were amazing.
-And they tasted equally amazing.

 Then it was time to head to Giverny.

-Beware drinking too much wine before getting back on your bike.
-Best to take it easy.
+Beware of drinking too much wine before getting back on your bike.

-Making your way around Monet’s Gardens, you will have the chance to explore The Clos Normand, The Water Garden, Monet’s House, see his collection of Japanese Prints and the Waterlily Studio.
+Monet’s Gardens consists of The Clos Normand, The Water Garden, Monet’s House and you can also see his collection of Japanese Prints and the Waterlily Studio.

-Claude Monet is touted as the Master of Impressionism.
-Not only was he an artist that used a paint brush and palette, but he also used his skills as a gardener to create his other masterpiece, his garden.
+Touted as the Master of Impressionism, Claude Monet was not only an artist that used a paintbrush and palette but one that created his other masterpiece, his garden.

 Once you have taken your time wandering around the water gardens, make your way to The Clos Normand opposite the house.
 Set in orderly rows and filled with blossoming colour it is such a contrast to the water gardens.

-Filled with peonies, roses and tulips, with climbing wisteria and brightly coloured lilies and anemones and so much more.
+The gardens are full of peonies, roses and tulips, climbing wisteria and brightly coloured lilies and anemones and more.
 Each season showcases something different providing bursts of colour throughout the year.